Ella-Hoeppner/Pidgin/README.md

   * The only thing that it's actually used for at runtime (other than debugging) is to figure out where to start a new stack frame when a function is called, but that should be determinable at compile time via static analysis.
     * There would need to be a new special instruction like `SetStackFrameOffset(u8)` that the compiler places before calls to `Apply<X>`, which sets a global value that is then used in the `Apply<X>` instruction handler to determine where to start the new stack frame (relative to the old).
 This does mean there will be slightly more overhead in function dispatching, but I think it would definitely be worth it for the save in updating `consumption` with every instruction.
     * Doing the static analysis would just involve finding the highest register that has been touched
+* using the `take_mut` crate can probably avoid replacing a stolen register with a temporary `Nil` for several instructions
 * Reimplement `Value::List` using a custom reference-counted vector.
   * This could take more advantage of the fact that the behavior is very different when the reference count is 1.
 Also, `Rc<Vec<Value>>` involves two layers of indirection, but it should be possible to implement a custom `RcVec` with just one.
 This might be something like an enum with two variants for the single-ownership (mutable) case and the shared-ownership (immutable) case, like:
     ```rust